nozomiyamada/JS_mathtool/README.md

 JavaScript functions for mathematic calculations.
 Please feel free to copy and use.

-**"not very precise, but simple and fast enough"** (guarantee at least 5 significant digits)
+**"not very precise, but simple and fast enough"** (guarantee at least 6 significant digits)

 Demo https://nozomiyamada.github.io/tool.html

 ___note___: Some codes have no exception handling (e.g. checking integer).
 You should be careful when you use them, or implement by yourself.
+If you want to analyze data on Python (Scipy) or R, you don't have to use my functions at all, because they are more precise and convenient.

 - `gcd_lcm.js` functions for calculating GCD(ห.ร.ม) and LCM(ค.ร.น)
 - `special_func.js` numeric analysis methods and special functions e.g. gamma, beta, erf